-Women in the Columbus, OH area need to know where to turn when they are confronted with divorce.
+Women need to know where to turn when they are confronted with divorce.
 No matter the underlying reason for the breakdown of a marriage, the divorcing spouses must prepare for the difficult legal proceedings they face as they settle the divorce process.
-At Woodford Sathappan McGee, we provide the comprehensive and compassionate legal counsel Ohio women need from their divorce attorneys.
+At Woodford Sathappan McGee, we provide the comprehensive and compassionate legal counsel women need from their divorce attorneys.

-Woodford Sathappan McGee focuses exclusively on providing holistic divorce representation to women in Westerville, Columbus, and throughout Delaware, Franklin, and the surrounding Counties in Ohio.
+Woodford Sathappan McGee focuses exclusively on providing holistic divorce representation to women everywhere we can.
 We understand that divorce can affect your life for many years to come.
 For that reason, we not only provide the legal guidance you need to navigate your divorce proceedings with confidence, but we also provide post-divorce support to assist you in reorganizing your life after ending your marriage.

 However, the majority of divorces involve some measure of dispute.
 The divorcing spouses may disagree about property division, custody of their children, who will keep the family home, alimony, or many other issues.
 Hiring an experienced divorce lawyer for women is the best way to navigate these challenges.
 Woodford Sathappan McGee can draft your complaint for divorce or respond to your spouse’s complaint for divorce.
 We can not only assist you during the preliminary phases of your divorce case but also provide comprehensive legal counsel throughout all your proceedings until your divorce case concludes.